wbajzek/scala2sysex/README.md

   module :thumbsup:
 * convert to sysex file for midi scale/octave tuning 2-byte form (non real-time), which is a more precise standard compatible with Yarns
+* calculate scales based on specified root notes and/or frequencies.
+E.g., a Just Major scale with D# as its root rather than C